EnSabahNurX/CPK/README.markdown

 5. Open a pull request with a detailed description.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details (create one if needed).
+See the `LICENSE` file for details.

 ## Acknowledgments
 - Built with Python, Tkinter, and Matplotlib for robust data visualization.